 Hip-hop has transformed in many ways over the years.
 It began in the 1970s in the Bronx, New York City, and quickly became mainstream in the 1980s.
 Hip-hop has been essential to all genres of music ever since then.
 Hip-hop has stood the test of time and has gone on to influence many different artists.
-Every genre of music, from pop to electronic, has felt the power of hip-hop beats for sale.
+Every genre of music, from pop to electronic, has felt the power powerful instrumentals.

 Obviously, music is subjective, and there is no clear ‘good’ or ‘bad’ music.
 We all have our own opinions.
 However, there have been some hip-hop artists that have made almost legendary music.
 Their beats are the stuff of legend, and other artists will continue to reference them.
-Here are unquestionably some of the best hip-hop beats of all time.
+Here are unquestionably some of the best hip hop beats for sale online.

 “Move B***h” – Ludacris feat.
 Mystikal and I-20 (2001)